STFleming/emsys_21A_lab5/README.md

         end
 ```

-The final part of the hardware is the registers that stores the top 32-bits, HI, and bottom 32-bits, LO, of the counter value.
-These values are saved whenever _any_ write occurs to the UPDATE register, so they will likely need to be write enabled based on some sort of update signal that is similar to the ``load_triggered`` signal I discussed above.
+The final part of the hardware is the registers that store the top 32-bits, HI, and bottom 32-bits, LO, of the counter value.
+These values are saved whenever _any_ write occurs to the UPDATE register, so they will likely need to be write-enabled based on some sort of update signal that is similar to the ``load_triggered`` signal I discussed above.

 __Your task in this step of the lab is to describe the hardware above using Verilog in the ``timer.sv`` file.
 It should work with the software that you wrote in the previous step to count the number of clock cycles for the ``delay()`` function call.__